alfdan2000/Kinesis-Immersion-Day-Lab/README.md

 }
 ```

-This template generates data such as (each record will be random).
+Below is a sample of generated values (each record will be random).

 ```
 {